Piotr Dziewicki

-Piotr Paweł Dziewicki (born 26 June 1979) is a Polish professional football manager and former player who was most recently in charge of GKS Jastrzębie.
+Piotr Paweł Dziewicki (born 26 June 1979) is a Polish professional football manager and former player who was most recently in charge of Broń Radom.

-Career

-Club
+Playing career

-He has played for Milan Milanówek, Polonia Warsaw and Amica Wronki.
-At the start of 2006-07 season, he transferred to Turkish side Antalyaspor with fellow Pole Jarosław Bieniuk.
+Dziewicki has played for Milan Milanówek, Polonia Warsaw and Amica Wronki.
+At the start of 2006–07 season, he transferred to Turkish side Antalyaspor with fellow Pole Jarosław Bieniuk.

-In January 2009 he returned to Polonia Warsaw and he remained there until January 2011 when he moved down one level to play for Dolcan Ząbki.
+In January 2009, he returned to Polonia Warsaw and he remained there until January 2011 when he moved down one level to play for Dolcan Ząbki.
 He was released from Dolcan Ząbki on 1 May 2011.

-Coaching
+Managerial career

 After Polonia's bankruptcy in June 2013, at the hands of Ireneusz Król, Dziewicki was one of the main figures, along with Paweł Olczak, within the association of Polonia fans led by Grzegorz Popielarz who organized the resurrection of the club, starting from IV liga.
 Dziewicki was appointed manager to create the new Polonia team, with the club's youth academy as its foundation.
-He won 6-0 in his debut, against Wkra Żuromin.
+He won 6–0 in his debut against Wkra Żuromin.

-In 2022, he became a coach of Weszło Warsaw, a club from a regional league, to which he moved from Ząbkovia Ząbki.
-He was replaced ahead of the 2022–23 season by Piotr Kobierecki.
+In 2022, he became a coach of Weszło Warsaw, a club from a regional league, to which he moved a few weeks after leaving Ząbkovia Ząbki.
+He left the club on 18 May citing personal reasons.

 On 26 June 2023, he was appointed manager of II liga side GKS Jastrzębie.
 His stint lasted just over five months, as he was relieved of his duties on 27 November.

+On 28 April 2026, Dziewicki replaced Mariusz Lisiecki at the helm of III liga club Broń Radom.
+He was unable to save Broń from relegation to the fifth tier as they finished the 2025–26 season in 15th place.